 What I'll say instead is that programming is the manifestation of logic.

-After the topmost complex software engineering jobs and in colleges you’ll find a class called discrete math which is often specifically math for programming.
-Don't let that scare you though you do not need a formal background in this stuff to become a great programmer.
+This is why many consider programming to be the close cousin of math.
+And why math majors are actually equally sought after for the most complex software engineering jobs.
+In colleges you’ll find a class called discrete math, which is often, specifically, math for programming.
+Don't let that scare you though; you do not need a formal background in this stuff to become a great programmer.

-Now let’s talk about coding which in some ways is broader and in others more specific we could call coding the implementation or details of a logical programming solution.
+Now let’s talk about coding, which in some ways is broader, and in others, more specific.
+We could call coding the implementation or details of a logical programming solution.

 The logical problem solving of programming is on a higher level of abstraction than coding.

 Interestingly you can swap out different code solutions for the exact same programming outcome.
-This is part of the reason.
-The first code we write in any new language is “Hello world” which is completely the same in programming terms but different in every language in coding terms.
+This is part of the reason the first code we write in any new language is “Hello world” which is completely the same in programming terms, but different in every language in coding terms.

-In other words, the syntax and patterns of a specific language also be a bit careful calling someone a coder is a bit slanderous in the developer world.
-It kind of implies that you're just a cog or a machine and all you're good for is writing code and also that you're easily replaceable by another coder and that person could also be on the other side of the world.
+In other words, the syntax and patterns of a specific language.

+Be a bit careful: calling someone a coder is a bit slanderous in the developer world.
+It kind of implies that you're just a cog or a machine, and all you're good for is writing code.
+It also could imply that you're easily replaceable by another coder, who could be on the other side of the world.

-So with both these definitions it's fair to say that once you know programming coding is really easy.
+So with both of these definitions, it's fair to say that once you know programming, coding is really easy.
 It's why experienced developers can learn new languages so fast.

-Learning programming also helps you build mental models and I think it's no coincidence that the world is now run by former programmers.
+Learning programming also helps you build mental models, and I think it's no coincidence that the world is now run by former programmers.